 The chip in your device includes an advanced security architecture called the Secure Enclave, which was developed to protect your passcode and fingerprint data.
 Touch ID doesn't store any images of your fingerprint and instead relies only on a mathematical representation.
 It isn't possible for someone to reverse engineer your actual fingerprint image from this stored data.

 Your fingerprint data is encrypted, stored on the device, and protected with a key available only to the Secure Enclave.
 Your fingerprint data is used only by the Secure Enclave to verify that your fingerprint matches the enrolled fingerprint data.
-It can’t be accessed by the OS on your device or by any applications running on it.
-It's never stored on Apple servers, it's never backed up to iCloud or anywhere else, and it can't be used to match against other fingerprint databases
+The OS can’t access it on your device or by any applications running on it.
+It's never stored on Apple servers, it's never backed up to iCloud or anywhere else, and it can't be used to match against other fingerprint databases.